Healing Grief and Loss: Restoring the Fabric of Life

 Meredith Little, co-founder, School of Lost Borders

-Death and loss are powerful agents of transformation and come in many forms.
-A loved one’s passing, a family member’s suicide, a life-changing health crisis, or physical or emotional trauma plunge us into the disorienting territory of profound grief that may last for years.
+During the cycle of our life, we may experience a loss so profound that it tears at the fabric of our hearts and the world as we know it.
+A loved one’s passing, a family member’s suicide, a life-changing health crisis, or physical – emotional trauma plunge us into the disorienting territory of profound grief that may last for years.

-The raw vulnerability inherent in such experiences needs more than just the passage of time for us to heal.
-We need community and supportive relationships.
-In addition, deep in our ancestral memory, we know that ceremony within the context of wild nature can help us move us through such dark passages into a state of renewal and restoration.
+The raw vulnerability inherent in such experiences calls for more than just the passage of time for us to heal.
+We need supportive relationships, community, and conscious honoring of our sorrows.
+Walking through the dark passages of grief, we notice how we are forever changed by heartfelt love and loss.

 Program Questions Contact: Nancy Jane at [email protected]